Homas/ioc2rpz/README.md

 ## ioc2rpz vs ISC BIND vs other DNS:
 - ioc2rpz was built to handle RPZ distribution only;
+- ioc2rpz supports DoT (DNS over TLS) so nobody can easily eavesdrop on your RPZs/indicators;
-- ioc2rpz supports as many RPZs as you need.
-ISC BIND supports only 32 zones per DNS view;
+- ioc2rpz supports as many RPZs as you need;
 - ioc2rpz supports live/non cached zones.
 It creates zones by an incoming request;
 - indicators can be pulled from different sources and via different protocols (e.g. via REST API calls);
 - RPZs are automatically updated;